jscoobyced/docker-elk/README.md

 ## Docker ELK stack

 This stack consists of:
-- 1 nginx server (for demo purpose, should be removed)
 - 1 redis node
 - 1 filebeat instance
 - 1 logstash instance